LastStriker11/laststriker11.github.io/_pages/about.md

 ## Biography

-Qing-Long Lu is a Research Associate and a Ph.D. candidate at Technical University of Munich (TUM), Germany, since June 2021.
+Qinglong Lu is a Research Associate and a Ph.D. candidate at Technical University of Munich (TUM), Germany, since June 2021.
 His research focuses on mobility pattern analysis, transportation system resilience optimization, ride-sharing services, DTA model calibration, and simulation-based optimization.

-Qing-Long holds a bachelor’s degree in Traffic Engineering from Sun Yat-sen University (SYSU), China, and a Master of Science in Transportation Systems from TUM.
+Qinglong holds a bachelor’s degree in Traffic Engineering from Sun Yat-sen University (SYSU), China, and a Master of Science in Transportation Systems from TUM.

 ## Reviewing activities
 - Transportation Research Part A: Policy and Practice